Pet Passport Costa Rica

 Costa Rica does not quarantine healthy pets who meet the following requirements but these requirements must be followed exactly:

-- Your dog or cat must be vaccinated for rabies at least 30 days and not more than one year prior to entry.
-Costa Rica does not recognize the 3 year vaccination.
+- Your dog or cat must be vaccinated for rabies at least 21 days prior to entry and the vaccination musst not have expired.
 Other vaccinations are also required within one year of entry.

 - Your dog or cat will need a Veterinary Health Certificate for Costa Rica issued by a licensed veterinarian and endorsed by the USDA or CFIA depending on the country of origin (United States or Canada).
 If you are traveling from another country, the Governmental Authority of your country should endorse the forms.